 If the die temperature exceeds safe limits, all FETs in the H-bridge will be disabled and the nFAULT pin will be driven low.
-After the die temperature has fallen to a safe level, operation automatically resumes.
-The nFAULT pin is released after operation has resumed.
+Once the die temperature has fallen to a safe level operation will automatically resume.
+The nFAULT pin will be released after operation has resumed.